John Winkin: Colby College

-In 1954 Coombs recommended Winkin to his alma mater, Colby College.
-Winkin spent the next 20 years there as baseball coach and athletic director.
+In 1954, Coombs recommended Winkin to his alma mater, Colby College.
+Winkin spent the next 20 seasons as baseball coach.
 As an administrator he served as president of the Eastern College Athletic Conference, and also as a vice president of the National Collegiate Athletic Association.

 Winkin was named National Baseball Coach of the Year in 1965.
 During his tenure he also served as an area scout for the Boston Red Sox for several years.
 He also developed a friendship with Ted Williams, and Winkin coached at Williams' summer youth baseball camps in Lakeville, Massachusetts, for 15 years.

 Two of Winkin's players at Colby, Norm Gigon and Ed Phillips, went on to play in the major leagues.

 As athletic director, Winkin hired Dick Whitmore as men's basketball coach in 1970.
 Whitmore compiled a 637–341 record and a .651 winning percentage over his 40-year career, and retired in March 2011 with the seventh-highest all-time victory total in NCAA Division III men's basketball.

 In 1973–74, Winkin's final year at Colby, he served as president of the National Association of Collegiate Directors of Athletics.
 He compiled a record of 301–202–5 over his baseball coaching tenure with the school.